Step One: Subjects and Goals

 The sample lists below are not set in stone and every subject that could be on the lists is not included.

 Please add or take away from them, but always include math, language arts, history (social studies), and science.
 The arts, religious studies, and state history are not mentioned in the sample lists and those subjects would be examples of subjects that could be added.

 Two final points about the Lists

 For the sake of clarity, Language Arts classes are in italic.

-For the sake of your sanity, the classes that **do not have to be done every school day are green.
+For the sake of your sanity and because this is true, I will tell you the classes that **do not have to be done every school day are displayed in green.

 Phonics/Learn to Read

 * English would include grade level composition, grammar, and communication skills.